-In my opinion, only JS Bach had as much or maybe more influence in the development of music as Franz Joseph Haydn.
+In my opinion, only JS Bach had more influence in the development of music than Franz Joseph Haydn.
 So, is it just a coincidence or the hand of God that both Bach and Haydn share the same birthday, March 31.
-Please check out this post celebrating Bach’s birthday.
+Please check out my post celebrating Bach’s birthday today.

 Without further ado, please turn up the volume and enjoy some amazing music from one of the greatest influences in the development of classical music, Franz Joseph Haydn.

 F.J.
 Haydn: String Quartet #62 in C Major “Emperor”, movement 2, poco adagio, cantabile, theme and variations:

 F.J.
 Haydn: Cello Concerto #2 in D Major:

 F.J.
 Haydn: Trumpet Concerto in E Flat Major, Movement 3, Allegro: